TDAF2509/Python-Endless-Runner-Game/README.md

 # Python Endless Runner Game

+A game in which you dodge and dive over and under obstacles trying to take you out.

-Extract all files into one folder before playing
+Extract all files into one folder before playing.